 “When I saw him the night before he passed, we were having a meeting about a Halloween project that Michael wanted to do with CBS,” Ehrlich recalls.

-“Ken Ehrlich was to produce the show for Michael.
-It centered around the Ghosts footage Michael had personally financed,” Randy Phillips told me via email today.
-“The intent was to create a yearly Halloween television special.
+“Ken Ehrlich was to produce the show for Michael,” said Phillips via email.
+“It centered around the Ghosts footage Michael had personally financed.
+The intent was to create a yearly Halloween television special.
 Michael was going to host and perform on the show.”

-Ghosts is a 40-minute film, co-written by Jackson with legendary horror writer Stephen King, and directed by Stan Winston.
-Jackson plays the roles of several characters in the film including the fun-loving yet eccentric ‘Maestro’, the rude, ignorant, bigoted town ‘Mayor’ and the ‘Skeleton’.
-The characters are very different, but have one glaring thing in common — they all dance exactly like the King of Pop!
+Ghosts is a 40-minute film co-written by Jackson with legendary horror writer Stephen King, and directed by Stan Winston.
+Jackson plays the roles of several characters in the film including the fun-loving yet eccentric ‘Maestro,’ the bigoted town ‘Mayor,’ and the ‘Skeleton’.

 “The video contains some of the best, most inspired dancing of Jackson’s career,” said Stephen King in a moving piece published shortly after the entertainer’s death.
 “If you look at it, I think you’ll see why Fred Astaire called Jackson ‘a helluva mover’.”